CyberSecAI/CWEMap/prompts/extract_key_entities/system.md

 ### Vulnerability Description
 The KeyEntities are listed in '[ ]'
-Vulnerability descriptions often, but not always follow one of the templates in the examples.
+Vulnerability descriptions often, but not always, follow one of the templates in the examples.

 ### Example 1